herrwinfried/EasierWsaInstaller/README.md

 > The ARM version is still beta, please give feedback when you encounter an error.

+## Information
+You can also install it with a graphical interface.
+[Click if you want to take a look](https://github.com/herrwinfried/wsa-gui#readme).

 ## An amateur video showing the installation

 [![q_yd7DohKQA](https://img.youtube.com/vi/NAEF_S1JTFk/0.jpg)](https://www.youtube.com/watch?v=NAEF_S1JTFk)